dev-jarial/ChatGPT-Platform/README.md

 "/login" Then User have to login to get the access token which allow them to auth to there resources.

 ## There are several APIs endpointa which allow user to create a text conversation , image generation and manage there history.
+"/vision"
+"/stream/chat"
+"/stream/chat/{chat_id}" while the conversation is created

-### Apart from this I also provided the functionality of the User forgotten password , change password and Take the Subscription of the Service.
+Apart from this I also provided the functionality of the User forgotten password "/forgot-passwd"
+"/update-passwd"

+change password
+/change-password/{user_id}"

+and Take the Subscription of the Service "/update-plan/{user_id}" and

+user can also delete the account "/delete-user/{user_id}".

+There is prebuilt get API which shows the streaming of the text Content.
+"/stream"